ChemFit: A framework for automated high-dimensional model parameter optimization: Methods

 Furthermore, additionally arbitrary user-defined \emph{QuantityComputer}s can be easily added.
-Once a \emph{QuantityComputer} is defined, it needs to be combined with a loss function, e.g. a simple root mean square deviation (RMSD) and the objective function is ready to use.
-Detailed explanations of how to use \texttt{ChemFit} can be found in the online documentation~\cite{chemfit_docs} and examples.~\cite{chemfit_examples}
+Once a \emph{QuantityComputer} is defined, it needs to be combined with a loss function, e.g. a simple root mean square deviation (RMSD), and the objective function is ready to use.